 If my memory serves me correctly, it was May 1981.

 Our friend, Leonard Ataman, was hosting a housewarming party in his two-story home off Kahala Avenue.
-The following morning was the Marathon, so people were already posting their beach chairs on their front lawns to chair on the passing runners.
+The following morning was the Marathon, so people were already posting beach chairs on their front lawns to cheer on the passing runners.
 Leonard's house was filled with many friends and people we'd never met.
 This was the beginning of the 80s' so there was a lot of food, drinks, and drugs that changed your state of mind.
 I was my usual social butterfly self and wandered from room to room and space to space, speaking briefly to random people.
 Some were funny, some were huddled together, discussing deep social issues, while others said nothing while inhaling imported weed from Thailand.
 In one particular room that looked over the front yard was Raymond Jesus nursing a bottle of beer while talking to a young nurse who, by her speech, was very articulate, obviously cultured, worldly, and way out of Raymond's league.I needed a break from exploring Leonard's house, so I sat in the opposite corner.
-By the way, I forgot to mention that each room in the house, no matter how big or small, had a cooler filled with soda, beer, wine, and whiskey.
+By the way, each room in the house had a cooler filled with soda, beer, wine, and whiskey, no matter how big or small.
 I reached into the cooler next to me and opened a cold can of Coca-Cola.
 A plate of cold cuts, cheese, olives, and celery sat on the small table beside the cooler.
 I went straight for the salami and cheese.
 A great combination if there ever was one.
-In each room, speakers were hooked up to the leading record player in the living room and played music from the Wurlitzer jukebox in the living room.
+In each room, speakers were hooked up to the leading record player in the living room, and music from the Wurlitzer jukebox was played.
 The girl's name was Romy, a travel nurse from Cucamonga.
 Through the speaker, Rod Stewart sang about the death of his friend Georgie.
 Romy vacillated between listening to what Raymond was saying and letting her body sway to the music.

 "I'm sorry, what did you say?
 I can't understand you," she scrunched her face and put her hand to her ear.
 "I don't mean to be rude, but can you say that again?"